Marion Kane: Food Sleuth®

 Beef Beer Stew

 Using beer in stew makes it a “daube” in French cuisine and is a brilliant trick.
-I like to cut the beef in amorphous, fairly large chunks rather than neat cubes.
+I like to cut the boneless beef chuck, blade or pot roast in amorphous, fairly large chunks rather than neat cubes.
 For beer, Guinness works well.
 Cooking this in the oven seems to add richness and depth – it also easier to keep the slow simmer constant this way.
 Use more mushrooms, if desired.

 2 tbsp butter